Satwik055/Noteit/README.md

 ## Contact
 If you have any questions, suggestions, or issues, please feel free to contact the project maintainer at [satwikkumar055@gmail.com](mailto:satwikkumar055@gmail.com).

-Enjoy taking notes with the Noteit App!
+Enjoy taking notes with the NoteIt App!